schengaloor/loan.ly.app/README.md

 # Loan.ly
-*A Decentralized Emergency Loan Platform for Underserved Communities*
+*Decentralized Microloans for the Underpriveleged*

 Loan.ly is a decentralized microloan platform designed to provide emergency financial support to individuals in underserved and unbanked communities.
 The project was built to promote **financial inclusion** by leveraging **decentralized architecture** and **community-driven trust mechanisms**.